 Jae-hyeok “Carpe” Lee the godlike DPS of Fusion ranks at number three on our Overwatch League Power Rankings.
 Carpe has popped up on the scene soon after the Overwatch release.
 Together with friend Min-seong “diem” Bae they formed the latin aphorism Carpe diem as they stormed the leaderboards in early Overwatch.

 A veteran on the scene, Carpe is the two-time all-Korean DPS pick for the Overwatch World Cup and part of the 2018 World Cup Champions team.
 Although he sports an extensive pool of Overwatch heroes, you will usually see him on his signature McRee or Widowmaker in his delivery of clutch plays.

 He did not have the luck of defending Fusion’s colors on home court in the 2019 Overwatch League Grand Finals and 2020 wasn’t the year he was hoping for either.
 Carpe is never one to back down and we can make sure this veteran will be back in 2021 for another shot at the trophy.

 ByungSun “Fleta” Kim was a staple of the Seoul Dynasty roster for two seasons.
 The 2019 offseason witnessed a surprise trade to the Shanghai Dragons for the 2020 Season.

-He is the second DPS player on our list.
+He stayed with the new club and he is the second DPS player on our Overwatch League Power Rankings.

 Fleta’s play on heroes like Genji, Windowmaker and Pharra, were nothing short of dominating during the first two OWL seasons.
 His ability to flex on to a number of different DPS heroes, and even at times support heroes, made him indispensable for the Dynasty and most recently the Dragons.